rubillionaire/audio_dupes/README.md

-Flag duplicate audio
+Move duplicate audio
 ====================

-Adds metadata to duplicate MP3 and M4A files in a directory in order to remove the duplicates in iTunes.
+Moves duplicate MP3 and M4A files to another directory.

+Note: This repo was originally setup to flag audio files with a bit of metadata.
+But iTunes choked on the library, so the approach has shifted to moving the files.
+Once moved, one can [manually clean up itunes][0]

 ### Setup.